Becoming an Accredited Assessor

 Assessors can now learn how to undertake new Whole of Home assessments for regulatory purposes.

-Two online modules will be available from March.
+Two online modules are available.
 The first guides participants through an overview of the new assessments, the second technical module focuses on updates to the NatHERS Technical Note.

-Training will run through to August with continuing Professional Development (CPD) points given for attendance.
+Training will run through until August with continuing Professional Development (CPD) points given for attendance.

 Learn more about the training modules and sign up for a session here.